AztecProtocol/aztec-packages/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 ## Hashes

-- New Pedersen
+- An improved, standardised Pedersen hash in barretenberg.
-- Poseidon
+- Poseidon hashing in barretenberg.

 ## Tree epochs
-- Nullifier tree
+- Nullifier tree epochs
-- Maybe other trees.
-TBD.
+- Maybe other tree epochs.

 ## Chaining txs
 - We have the ability to spend pending notes (which haven't-yet been added to the tree) _within the context of a single tx_.